pallets/werkzeug/docs/tutorial.rst

 drop our files.
 Directly into this folder we will then put our main module in the following steps.
 The files inside the static folder are available to users of the application via HTTP.
-This is the place where css and javascript files go.
+This is the place where CSS and JavaScript files go.
 Inside the templates folder we will make Jinja2 look for templates.
 The templates you create later in the tutorial will go in this directory.

 Step 2: The Base Structure
 --------------------------

-Now let's get right into and create a module for our application.
+Now let's get right into it and create a module for our application.
 Let's create a file called `shortly.py` in the `shortly` folder.
 At first we will need a bunch of imports.
 I will pull in all the imports here, even if they are not used right away, to keep it from being confusing::